 - Ojibwe (Oh-JIB-way)

 Resources for Learning and Doing More:

-- National Congress of American Indians—The oldest, largest and most representative American Indian and Alaska Native organization service the broad interests of Tribal governments and communities.
+- National Congress of American Indians—The oldest, largest and most representative American Indian and Alaska Native organization serving the broad interests of Tribal governments and communities

 - Native Governance Center—Native-led nonprofit dedicated to assisting Native nations in strengthening their governance systems and capacity to exercise sovereignty

-- American Indian Policy Institute at Arizona State University—Indigenous-led and staffed research institute who work supports Tribal communities and Indigenous peoples nationwide.
+- American Indian Policy Institute at Arizona State University—Indigenous-led and staffed research institute whose work supports Tribal communities and Indigenous peoples nationwide